Pre-packed lunches that fit the bell schedule

 Individually labeled meals dropped off and ready, sized for staggered 25-to-35-minute breaks.
 No hot-holding, no catering tray sitting out while everyone's in class.

-California guarantees teachers a 30-minute duty-free lunch, but that's not enough time to leave campus and get a real meal, especially in food-sparse IE neighborhoods.
+California guarantees teachers a 30-minute duty-free lunch, but that's not enough time to leave campus and get a real meal, especially in food-sparse neighborhoods.

 The cafeteria serves kids, closes by early afternoon, and the only break-room alternative is a vending machine lineup of candy, chips, and soda.